 6. Q: What’s the Quickest Substitute for Bondo Hardener?

 A: Automotive filler putty, available in pre-mixed tubes, is a quick and convenient substitute.
 It eliminates the need for additional mixing and provides a speedy solution for minor repairs.
-(See Also: Can You Paint Shock Springs?
-A Guide to Customizing Your Suspension)
+(See Also: How Many Spray Cans Does It Take to Paint a Car?
+Expert Tips Revealed)

 7. Q: Are Bondo Hardener Substitutes Cost-Effective?